 Subdomains are large subsections of websites and have URLs that look like:

 You can create a whole new website on a subdomain without buying a new domain name.
 Creating subdomains is useful if you want to have an online store, blog, or forum.
-Learn how to create a subdomain by reading: Creating a Subdomain in cPanel.
+Learn how to create a subdomain by reading:

 Tip: Subdomains are just like regular domains: DNS must be set up before anyone can view your subdomain.
 Every subdomain needs its own A record.
 Learn about DNS records and how to create them in these Knowledgebase articles: